Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat-square)](https://www.paypal.me/techtoday)
 [![youtube][youtube-image]][youtube-url]

-A set of Node-RED enhanced boolean logic, with persisten values after reboot and more.
+A set of Node-RED enhanced boolean logic and utility nodes, with persisten values after reboot and more.

 > Welcome!
 First of all thank you for your interest in my nodes.
-This is a set of logic nodes, to overcome the simplicity of the default node-red boolean logic nodes.
+This is a set of logic/utility nodes with very useful functions!
 Hope you enjoy that and if you're in trouble, please ask!

 <br/>